acgeospatial/awesome-earthobservation-code/README.md

 ## Remote Sensing.info

-<b> All links have been changed - update your pointers Oct 2022 </b>

 remotesening.info warrents its own section, the vast array of tools and processing software is incredible [RemoteSensing](https://github.com/remotesensinginfo) - Short tutorials and reference to useful software tools for the acquisition and processing of remote sensed Earth Observation data
 - [RSGISLib](http://rsgislib.org/rsgislib.html) - The Remote Sensing and GIS software library (RSGISLib) is a collection of tools for processing remote sensing and GIS datasets.
 The tools are accessed using `Python` bindings.